nmaier/simpleDLNA/Readme.md

 * Zero-config DLNA Server without peristant state
 * Written in C#, because .Net just works on Windows (and usually Mono), is fast, C-like and has a powerful and comprehensive stdlib.
 Maybe I port the thing to some other language that works better cross platform and doesn't suck like Java.
-* Thumbnailing support for images and - if ffmpeg is found in the search path - videos, using any stream as input.
+* Thumbnailing support for images and videos - if ffmpeg is found in the search path - videos, using any stream as input.
+* Meta data as provided by TagLib#
 * Serving of any and all file-system addressable  files, incl. some views (transformations)
 * Should be relatively easy to code up additional media sources, like podcasts

 Non-Features, maybe TODO
 ---

-* Audio - Didn't touch that yet
 * Media transcoding
  * Although it should be easy enough to come up with something based on ffmpeg and the various freely available image libraries
 * Full DLNA support - only browsing/playing supported at the moment
 * Complete SSDP support.
 Because SSDP makes me cringe, I stopped after getting the basics working
 * No Unit testing or test suite...
 Yeah, lazyness is your enemy
+* Microsoft WMP, while based on DLNA, won't accept media due to unimplemented MS specific commands.
+Same likely goes for an XBOX (which I don't own, so cannot test)
 * ...

 Run requirements